 This project aims at demonstrating the commercial potential of a new class of biological sensors that enable rapid detection, high-throughput screening, and quantitative analysis of biological targets, such as antigens or single-stranded DNA.
 The sensors employ probe biomolecules conjugated to zinc selenide nanocrystals, whose fluorescence emission spectrum changes upon binding of the probe to its intended target.
 The CVIP funds will be used to develop and test rapid immunoassays for detecting infectious disease markers.
 The sensitivity, specificity, and stability of the biological sensors will be studied to enable commercial development of the technology for point-of-care diagnostics and public health screening applications.

 Department of Chemical Engineering, UMass Amherst

 "Production of Renewable Liquid Fuels through the Electrochemical Reduction of Biomass-Derived Oxygenates in a PEM Fuel Cell"

-The award will go toward advancing a new a process to make renewable gasoline from aqueous carbohydrates and electricity.
 This process is able to convert the electricity into a renewable liquid fuel that can fit into the existing gasoline infrastructure thereby enabling us to store electricity as a fungible liquid fuel.